Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 View of one of the Summer Palace‘s buildings.
 Photo credit: Zhang Mengyang

-However, spring allows another side of Beijing to come to life.
+However, spring brings another side of Beijing to life.
 All its monuments awaken from their winter sleep and are adorned with colorful flowers in shades of white and pink.
 The Summer Palace is a site not to miss to fully enjoy the beauty of Beijing in Spring.

 Finally, spring is also the best time to hike the Great Wall.
 You’ll enjoy clear skies and lush green landscapes and won’t even break a sweat!